We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Vegetarian.
 This two-person plan features meals that don’t contain meat or fish but may contain eggs and dairy products.

 - Wellness.
 This meal plan for two people focuses on healthier choices such as carb-conscious meals and Weight Watchers (WW)-approved meals.

 - Signature for Four.
 This meal plan is for larger families, offering four adult-size servings of the service’s Signature selections.

 Each meal plan has a rotating weekly menu from which you can choose your meals.

-Some meals may fit certain dietary patterns, including low carb, reduced calorie, or diabetes-friendly.
-However, Signature (for two or four people) and Vegetarian are the only meal plans offered.
+Some meals may fit certain dietary patterns, such as low carb, reduced calorie, or diabetes-friendly.
+However, Signature (for two or four people), Wellness, and Vegetarian are the only meal plans offered.

 You can also contact a customer service representative at any time to get instructions on how to cancel your service indefinitely.

 When it’s time to choose your meals, you’ll be able to view all the available choices for that week for your meal plan.
 You’ll get new selections each week.

 At the moment, you can’t mix and match between meal plans during the same week.
 However, you can switch between meal plans at any time.